w01fe/sniper/README.md

 When you delete a form, if there are dependants such as shadow forms or forms involved in a reference cycle, sniper walks you through removing this collatoral damage as well.

+Sniper caches the results of analysis and the forms you mark as live, so while the first setup run on a project may be very slow (largely time in the analyzer), after making changes you can typically reanalyze a large codebase in seconds or less.

 ## License